 - Lay out on towels or paper towels to air dry

 How to make carrot ginger dressing

 The main ingredients in this dressing are in the title – carrots and ginger!
 Which is actually kinda cool that you’re getting vegetables in your dressing too.
 Fresh ginger brings a nice kick to this recipe and is healthy for you as well.

 - Start by peeling and chopping fresh ginger and carrots in placing in a food processor or blender

 So next time you run into a work lunch rut and are seeking to step your game up, look no further with this chopped kale salad.
-Not only is it filling and satisfying, it’s so simple to make yet so healthy!
+Not only is it filling and satisfying, but it’s also so simple to make yet so healthy!
 Whether you make this salad recipe as a side dish for dinner or make a huge bowl as a meal, this kale salad with carrot ginger dressing is exactly what you need in your life, my friends.

 If you tried this kale salad with carrot ginger dressing, let me know in the comments below and share a photo using #mindfulavocado.
 I’d love to hear from you!
 Want to see more recipes?
 Let’s get social!
 CONNECT WITH ME on Facebook, Twitter, Instagram, or Pinterest to see what I’m currently cooking up!

-Kale Salad with Carrot Ginger Dressing
+Kale Quinoa Salad with Carrot Ginger Dressing

 For the Salad: